JCCourt/ChromePriceTrackerNZ/README.md

 # Price Tracker
 ![image](https://github.com/JCCourt/ChromePriceTrackerNZ/assets/156492869/484b7d9e-3656-4b23-a02b-8616554cf450)

+* Note this is still in development and is not a finished product.

 Price Tracker is a web application that allows users to search for products across multiple online retailers and compare prices.
 It provides a convenient way to find the best deals on products by fetching and displaying prices from various sources.

 ## Features